 When I’m not working, I try to get out of the city and plot adventures with as many cameras as I’m willing to hustle up a mountain.

 2017 was the year I shifted all of my professional work from digital back to film.
 I had lost a lot of love for photography as a result of my digital workflow and had lost that all important emotional connection towards what I was shooting.
-At that low-point, I challenged myself to learn everything I could about film, not only out of curiosity but also, to remove some of the financial burden.
+At that low point, I challenged myself to learn everything I could about film, not only out of curiosity but also, to remove some of the financial burden that comes with it.
 I started home developing C41, E6, B&W film and scanning on my Pakon F135 and Epson V750 which allowed me to almost exclusively switch all my personal and professional work to film once more.
-It was completely liberating and I felt a big power shift from edit to the point I pressed the shutter.
+It was completely liberating and I felt a big power shift go from editing to the point I pressed the shutter.
 I am the happiest I have ever been with camera in hand.

-For a couple years now, I had dreamed of adventuring across Iceland.
-When I finally pulled the trigger and bought my plane ticket to fly out last December, it was one of those decisions where it felt good to do it but logistically made little to no sense as a photography trip - We were going into the dead of Winter when you commonly have 20 hours of complete darkness.
-Tis provided a beautifully challenging and unforgiving backdrop for my first baby-steps into Large Format photography.
-Just like having 10 exposures to nail in a day, those four hours of sunlight felt like a challenge in itself…and the cold was bitter and brutal.
-Tat said, I really don’t regret my decision to go - What would Iceland be without ice afer all?
+For a couple of years now I had dreamt of adventuring across Iceland.
+So when I finally pulled the trigger and bought my plane ticket to fly out last December, it was one of those decisions where it felt good to do, but logistically made little to no sense as a photography trip - we were going into the dead of winter when you commonly have 20 hours of complete darkness.
+This provided a beautifully challenging and unforgiving backdrop for my first baby-steps into Large Format photography.
+Just like having 10 exposures to nail in a day, those four hours of sunlight felt like a challenge in itself…and needless to say the cold was bitter and brutal.
+That said, I really don’t regret my decision to go - what would Iceland be without ice after all?

-Back to the adventure.
-For the first three days of the trip driving a gorgeous, gas-guzzling Land Rover Defender down the south coastal ring-road doing our best to avoid the tourist hot-spots.
-As a word of warning, driving the ring road will lead you to tourist hot-spot afer tourist hotspot.
-If you pick up a 4x4, you’re good to go onto the more challenging ‘F-Roads’ that will lay your trip open for stunning ‘original’ shot opportunities.
-Tere’s a reason it’s called going of the beaten track afer all.
+Back to the adventure!
+We spent the first three days of the trip driving a gorgeous, gas-guzzling Land Rover Defender down the south coastal ring road doing our best to avoid the tourist hotspots.
+As a word of warning, driving the ring road will lead you to tourist hotspot after tourist hotspot.
+However if you pick up a 4x4, you’re good to go onto the more challenging F roads that will lay your trip open for stunning, ‘original’ shot opportunities.
+There’s a reason it’s called going of the beaten track after all.

-On Day One, we drove as far as Vik - commonly known as the black beaches.
-We briefly stopped of at Skogafoss & Gluggafoss waterfalls which were stunning but had conditions that would have lef my LF camera needing first aid whilst totally battering my 6x7.
-If you’re heading out to Vik, You’ll need to be committed to get your LF shots here with winds hitting 40mph regularly and erratic waves landing 20-30 metres higher up the beach.
+On day one we drove as far as Vík í Mýrdal, commonly known for the black beaches.
+We briefly stopped off at Skógafoss and Gluggafoss waterfalls which were both stunning but had conditions that would have left my LF camera needing first aid whilst totally battering my 6x7.
+If you’re heading out to Vík, you’ll need to be committed to get LF shots here with winds hitting 40mph regularly and erratic waves landing 20-30 metres higher up the beach.
 I really recommend leaving plenty of time to allow for the wind to die down.

-On Day two, we saw some of the best sunlight yet.
-We set out to Dyrholaeyfirst thing - this beautiful light-house a-top of a headland.
-If you couldn’t set up your LF at Vik, here you had no chance.
-(We’re not doing well so far on the Large Format front.)
+On day two, we experienced some of the best sunlight yet.
+We set out to Dyrhólaey first thing, a small peninsula on Iceland’s South coast with this beautiful light-house a-top of a headland.
+If you couldn’t set up your LF at Vík, here you had no chance.
+(We weren’t doing well so far on the Large Format front.)
 I held onto my beanie hat for dear life and walked into the wind as if I was on the front row of a rugby scrum facing a much bigger opponent.
-We spent 45 minutes attempting to take shots whilst being battered by 60mph winds before we headed on towards Kirkjubaejarklaustur (An incredible Canyon).
+We spent 45 minutes attempting to take shots whilst being battered by 60mph winds before we headed on towards Kirkjubæjarklaustur (an incredible Canyon).
 Given the lack of access by foot due to iced over paths, we flew the drones into the valley.
 Even the walk from the 4x4 to a bridge 30 metres away was a sketchy, iced-over accident waiting to happen.
-Knowing that the Jökulsárlón Glacier Lagoon was up next, I fought my way back to the car earlier than my friends to load my five film holders with some Velvia 100.
+Knowing that the Jökulsárlón Glacier Lagoon was up next, which borders Vatnajökull National Park, I fought my way back to the car earlier than my friends to load my five film holders with some Velvia 100.

-Te two hour drive through Hof to Jökulsárlón was flecked with gale force winds and icy roads.
-We got there whilst the sun was still holding in there and it looked beyond glorious - well worth the tense drive.
-Te only frustration was just how many people were there to get a clear shot.
+The two hour drive through Hof to Jökulsárlón was flecked with gale force winds and icy roads.
+We got there whilst the sun was still holding up and it looked beyond glorious - well worth the tense drive.
+The only frustration was just how many people were there, which made it a challenge to get a clear shot.
 I fought my way through the wind once more, this time with the Intrepid over shoulder, to the highest point I could find.
 I held the tripod steady but the whole thing was quite rushed as the weather was changing rapidly.
-I got two frames quickly before we had to get back in the car as the sleet storm hit.
-I was pretty pleased with the image.
-N.B A caveat is I gravely dislike Velvia and have edited the colour tones away from the typical Velvia look - I’m not a purist when it comes to editing Velvia but I tend to leave other stocks to their tone otherwise - I just really REALLY dislike Velvia but was saving my very limited Portra.
+I got two frames quickly before we had to get back in the car as a sleet storm hit but I was pretty pleased with the images.
+It’s worth noting that I gravely dislike Velvia and have edited the colour tones away from the typical Velvia look - I’m not a purist when it comes to editing film and I tend to leave other stocks to their tone otherwise - I just really REALLY dislike Velvia but was saving my very limited stash of Portra.

-Te west coast of Iceland was my stand-out highlight of the trip.
-It has everything that the south coast has whilst being more or less deserted.
-You really feel you have the most wonderful place on earth to yourself.
-We had switched our car to a Toyota Rav 4 which proved a lot more suited to the long-haul 400 km-aday drives and difcult roads.
-Afer 3 hours of night-driving from 7am, we arrived at the beautiful and elegant Kirkjufell for dawn at 10am.
-Whilst taking ‘the perfect’ shot of Kirkjufell, I managed to get sucked down into the swamp bog and emerged with knee to shoe caked in mud which was a low-light…and the shot was so singular angle wise that I haven’t even included it in here.
-I found the much more secluded western black beach far more stunning with their isolated light-houses and gorgeous little coastal villages.
-I highly recommend the West loop for anyone on a short two day trip to Iceland
+The West Coast of Iceland was my standout highlight of the trip, it has everything that the South Coast has whilst being more or less deserted.
+You really feel you have the most wonderful place on earth to yourself, which is truly incredible.
+We had switched our car to a Toyota RAV4 which proved a lot more suited to the long haul 400 km-a-day drives and treacherous roads.
+After 3 hours of night-driving from 7am, we arrived at the beautiful and elegant Kirkjufell (or Church Mountain) for dawn at 10am.
+Whilst taking ‘the perfect’ shot of Kirkjufell, I managed to get sucked down into a swamp bog and emerged knee to shoe caked in mud, a lowlight of my trip…and the shot was so singular angle wise that I haven’t even included it in here.
+I found the much more secluded western black beaches far more stunning with their isolated lighthouses and gorgeous little coastal villages.
+I highly recommend the West loop for anyone on a short two day trip to Iceland.